ouchitaikoproject/OuchiTaikoProject/README.md

 Hi, I'm KillerQ - creator of the **OuchiTaiko Project**, an open-source guide for building a professional, arcade-grade Taiko drum controller.

-This project is the result of over a year of R&D focused on solving the high cost, limited availability, and inconsistent performance of commercial Taiko controllers.
+This project is the result of over a year and a half of Research & Development focused on solving the high cost, limited availability, and inconsistent performance of commercial Taiko controllers.
 By combining a completely new software performance engine, a custom through-hole PCB, and a mechanically isolated sensor system, OuchiTaiko delivers arcade-level responsiveness with approachable DIY construction.

 All you need are very basic soldering and woodworking skills.